rosmed/slicer_ros2_module/docs/pages/nodes/design.rst

 Since both Slicer and ROS provide a Python interface we first tried to use Python as the glue between Slicer and ROS.
-The main issue on Ubuntu is that ROS relies on the system python (version 3.8 on Ubuntu 20.04) while Slicer builds it's own Python interpreter (e.g. 3.9).
+The main issue on Ubuntu is that ROS relies on the system python (version 3.8 on Ubuntu 20.04) while Slicer builds its own Python interpreter (e.g. 3.9).
 Since both libraries are not just native Python code, loading (``import``) both Slicer and ROS in the same interpreter is not possible as they rely on different versions of Python C++ libraries.
 We also considered using the same Python version for both Slicer and ROS, i.e. build everything using Python 3.8 or Python 3.9.
-Unfortunately, building Slicer against the Ubuntu provided Python interpreter (3.8) is no currently supported by the Slicer "super build".
+Unfortunately, building Slicer against the Ubuntu provided Python interpreter (3.8) is not currently supported by the Slicer "super build".
 Alternatively, using the Slicer provided Python 3.9 to build the ROS Python bindings (``rclpy``) proved challenging unless one wanted to recompile ROS from scratch instead of using the existing